Skip to main content

 Yes, SSRIs (antidepressants like Lexapro, Zoloft, and Prozac) commonly cause low libido and delayed orgasm in both men and women.
 We never ask patients to stop on their own.
 We coordinate with the prescriber to consider dose changes, switches to bupropion, or strategic add-ons.

-Most patients notice a meaningful shift within 4 to 12 weeks.
+Most patients notice a meaningful change within 4 to 12 weeks.
 Sleep and stress changes show up first.
 Hormonal changes need a full quarter to settle.
 We measure and adjust at regular check-ins.

 Yes, low libido is often reversible when the upstream driver is addressed.
 Sleep, metabolic health, and hormone signaling typically respond well to a structured plan.
 Medication-related causes usually need a coordinated change with the prescriber.